isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 Let's create a custom component that replaces default [text input](https://spectrum.adobe.com/page/text-field/) component with [Google Material UI Text Field](https://mui.com/material-ui/react-text-field/) component.

 A separate component is required for each component type ([fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-json-properties-fieldtype--text-input) or :type) used in a Headless Form definition.
 For example, in the Contact Us form that you created in the previous section, the Name, Email, and Phone fields of type `text-input` ([fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def)) and the message field is of type `multiline-input` (["fieldType": "multiline-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/reference-json-properties-fieldtype--multiline-input)).
-A separate component is required for each.
-The :type property is generally for layout fields like panels and out of scope for this tutorial.

-This custom component would overlay all Headless Adaptive Form fields that use the [fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property with [Google Material UI Text Field](https://mui.com/material-ui/react-text-field/) component.
+This custom component would overlay all form fields that use the [fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property with [Google Material UI Text Field](https://mui.com/material-ui/react-text-field/) component.
 In the Contact Us form that you created in previous section, the Name, Email, and Phone fields use the [fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property.

 To create the custom component and map the custom component with the [fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property :

    1. Open the **react-starter-kit-aem-headless-forms** directory in a code editor and navigate to `\react-starter-kit-aem-headless-forms\src\components`.

-        Examples in documents are based on VSCode.
-You are free to use any plain-text code editor.

    1. Create a copy of the **slider** or **richtext** folder, and rename the copied folder to **materialtextfield**.
 Slider and richtext are two sample custom components available in the starter app.
 You can use these to create your own custom components.

         ![The materialtextfield custom component in VSCode](/help/assets/richtext-custom-component-in-vscode.png)

-   1. Open the `\react-starter-kit-aem-headless-forms\src\components\materialbutton\index.tsx` file and replace the existing code with the below code.
+   1. Open the `\react-starter-kit-aem-headless-forms\src\components\materialtextfield\index.tsx` file and replace the existing code with the below code.
 This code returns and renders a [Google Material UI Text Field](https://mui.com/material-ui/react-text-field/) component.

    ```JavaScript